-The mission of the graduate program is to provide the theoretical and research base to prepare graduates for managerial, educational, or research positions in foodservice and hospitality management organizations.
 Graduate faculty and students collaborate to conduct applied research and disseminate findings through scholarly publications and presentations.
 Flexibility in planning the program of study allows students to meet persona and professional objectives while enhancing departmental research.
 Supportive faculty and peer relationships foster an environment where students can gain the knowledge, skills and confidence for leadership positions in their chosen field.
 The program provides a variety of research opportunities in foodservice, food safety, lodging, event and meeting management.

 For information about the Master of Science or Doctor of Philosophy programs, contact Dr. Junehee Kwon, graduate program director, at firstname.lastname@example.org or 785-532-5369.

 For information about graduate application policies, procedures, or paperwork, contact our administrative specialist at email@example.com or 785-532-5521.